Broadcast syndication

-Broadcast syndication is the practice of leasing the right to broadcasting television shows and radio programs to multiple television stations and radio stations, without going through a broadcast network.
+Broadcast syndication is the practice of content owners leasing the right to broadcast their content to other television stations or radio stations, without having an official broadcast network to air it on.
 It is common in the United States where broadcast programming is scheduled by television networks with local independent affiliates.
 Syndication is less widespread in the rest of the world, as most countries have centralized networks or television stations without local affiliates.
 Shows can be syndicated internationally, although this is less common.

-Three common types of syndication are: first-run syndication, which is programming that is broadcast for the first time as a syndicated show and is made specifically to sell directly into syndication; off-network syndication (colloquially called a "rerun"), which is the licensing of a program whose first airing was on network TV or in some cases, first-run syndication; and public broadcasting syndication.
+Three common types of syndication are: first-run syndication, which is programming that is broadcast for the first time as a syndicated show and is made specifically for the purpose of selling it into syndication; Off-network syndication (colloquially called a "rerun"), which is the licensing of a program whose first airing was on stations inside the television network that produced it, or in some cases a program that was first-run syndicated, to other stations; and public broadcasting syndication.

 Types

 First-run syndication

 In first-run syndication, a program is broadcast for the first time as a syndicated show.
-Often it is made specifically to sell directly into syndication and not made for any particular network.
+Often these programs are made specifically to sell directly into syndication and not made for any particular network.

 Off-network syndication

 In off-network syndication, a program whose first airing was on network television (or, in some cases, first-run syndication) is licensed for local broadcast on individual stations.
-Reruns are usually found on stations affiliated with smaller networks like The CW or MyNetworkTV, especially since these networks broadcast one less hour of prime time network programming than the Big Four television networks and far less network-provided daytime television (none at all for these networks).
+Reruns are usually found on stations affiliated with smaller networks like The CW Plus or MyNetworkTV, especially since these networks broadcast one less hour of prime time network programming than the Big Four television networks and far less network-provided daytime television (none at all for these networks).
 A show usually enters off-network syndication when it has built up about four seasons' worth or between 80 and 100 episodes, though for some genres the number could be as low as 65.
 Successful shows in syndication can cover production costs and make a profit, even if the first run of the show was not profitable.